kandadaboggu/jr.com-hpstr/_posts/2012-01-24-configuring-ipv6-dns-on-mac-os-x-server.md

 3. IPv6 DNS
 4. IPv6 Bonjour

-Normally, if we can't get DNS working from the customer on their Windows AD domain controller, we'll utilize Apple's DNS service to place GOOD values until the customer can work out the "fun" of Windows DNS (hint, the more domains and the more domain controllers… it seems difficult in keeping records versus AD replication making things automagically disappear).
+Normally, if we can't get DNS working from the customer on their Windows AD domain controller, we'll utilize Apple's DNS service to place GOOD values until the customer can work out the "fun" of Windows DNS (hint, the more domains and the more domain controllers... it seems difficult in keeping records versus AD replication making things automagically disappear).
 One issue, Server Admin doesn't allow for creating IPv6 records (a.k.a AAAA records) so we're going to crank these out by hand!

 Configuring Mac OS X DNS for IPv6 Records
 ---
-Before we go any farther, I'm warning you now… modifying BIND configuration files by hand could will cause you grief later.
-You have just committed yourself to the rest of your life on hand modification of DNS records because once you start using Server Admin again… it may (and most likely) remove anything it doesn't understand.
+Before we go any farther, I'm warning you now... modifying BIND configuration files by hand could will cause you grief later.
+You have just committed yourself to the rest of your life on hand modification of DNS records because once you start using Server Admin again... it may (and most likely) remove anything it doesn't understand.
 That's the joys of Apple's Server Admin tool.

 If you have never looked at creating and/or adjusting BIND records on an Apple Server, I would first HIGHLY recommend you pick up a copy of Ed Marczak's [Mac OS X Advanced System Administration v10.5][advance10.5].
 It explains a lot about DNS and configuring BIND from command line starting at page 89 – 104.
 I'm not going to over the intricacies, I'm going for the dirty nibbles of IPv6 and what files you will adjust or create.